Deep Shape-from-Template: Wide-Baseline, Dense and Fast Registration and Deformable Reconstruction from a Single Image: Experimental Results

-We show in Tables \ref{tb:exp_sintetic} and \ref{tb:examples} the quantitative and qualitative results obtained with the thin-shell templates \emph{DB1} and \emph{DB2} with synthetic test datasets, denoted by \emph{DB1S} and \emph{DB2S}, and real test datasets, denoted by \emph{DB1R} and \emph{DB2R}.
-In terms of reconstruction error \emph{DeepSfT} is considerably better than other methods, both in synthetic data, where the error remains below 2mm, and for real data, where the error is below 10mm.
-The Kinect V2 have an uncertainty of about 10mm at a distance of one meter, which partially explains the higher error for real data.
-The second and third best methods are \emph{R50F} and \emph{HDM-net}, also based on deep learning.
-However their results are far from those of \emph{DeepSfT}.
-The method \emph{CH17} obtains reasonable results when it is provided with ground truth registration (\emph{CH17-GTR} and \emph{CH17R-GTR}).
-However, the performance is considerably worse when real registration is provided using dense optical flow (CH17-DOF and CH17R-DOF).
+We show in tables \ref{tb:exp_sintetic}, \ref{tb:qualitative} and \ref{tb:examples} quantitative and qualitative results obtained with rectangular templates and synthetic test datasets, denoted by DS1S and DS2S, and real test datasets, denoted by DS1R, DS2R and DS5R.
+In terms of reconstruction error, DeepSfT is considerably better than the other methods, both in synthetic test data, where the RMSE remains below 2 mm, and for real test data, where the RMSE is below 10 mm.
+Kinect V2 has an uncertainty of about 10 mm at a distance of one meter, which partially explains the higher error for real data.
+The second and third best methods are IsMo-GAN and R50F respectively, also DNN-based.
+However, their errors are far worse compared to DeepSfT.
+CH17 obtains reasonable results when it is provided with ground-truth registration (CH17-GTR and CH17R-GTR).
+However, the performance is considerably worse when real registration is provided by DOF (CH17-DOF and CH17R-DOF).
+NGO15 obtains the worst result on DS1 and the second worst result on DS2.
+This was expected because we evaluate this algorithm in a wide-baseline setting and, as mentioned by the authors, this method was designed to work only for small deformations (small-baseline).

-In terms of registration error, \emph{DeepSfT} also has the best results both for synthetic test data, where ground-truth registration is available, and in real test data, where \emph{DOF} is used as the proxy.
-In all cases \emph{DeepSfT} has a mean registration error approximately 2 pixels.
-The performance of \emph{R50F} is competitive with \emph{DOF}, with registration errors approximately 5 pixels.
-We note that \emph{DOF} exploits temporal coherence while \emph{RF50} and \emph{DeepSfT} do not and process each frame independently.
+In terms of registration error, DeepSfT also has the best results both for synthetic test data, where ground-truth registration is available, and real test data, where DOF is used as the ground-truth proxy.
+In all cases DeepSfT has a mean registration RMSE of approximately 2 px.
+The performance of R50F is competitive with DOF, with registration RMSE of approximately 5 px.